Studiegids

 Mode of instruction

-Attendance of lectures, workgroups, and in-class presentation is mandatory.
+Attendance of lectures, workgroups, and in-class presentations is mandatory and will be checked by a sign-in sheet.
 More than one unexcused absence will result in failing the class.

 Assessment method